joemoose/dungeoneers.d20/docs/damage.md

 !!! note "Note"

-	As your attributes are damaged, the associated attribute damage modifier will likely decrease.
+	As your attributes are damaged, the associated attribute damage modifier might decrease.
 The modifier is determined by your current attribute score, not the total (undamaged) score.

 ## Critical Damage